mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

     - Palo Alto Networks
     - Tencent
 - Semiconductors:
-  - Design chips like microcontrollers, power management units, wireless chips, audio, logic, etc.
+  - Design chips like microcontrollers, power management, wireless, audio, logic, etc.
   - Not as much on physically *making* the chips, that's often handled at semiconductor fabs/foundries
   - Tons of work throughout all of EE
   - Not as good pay